 Danielle looks forward to connecting with you and working with your family.

-Rachel is a thoughtful and engaging.
+Rachel is a is a provisionally registered psychologist who is thoughtful and engaging.
 She completed her qualifications through Griffith University in Brisbane.
 Rachel completed her Psychological Science Honours degree research project on the effects of equine-assisted activities on at-risk young people’s mental health and wellbeing.

 Rachel is also a Circle of Security Parenting program facilitator, Criminologist, and registered Counsellor, who is additionally experienced in disability support and youth work.

 Rachel has an affinity with animals and is also an equine assisted psychotherapist who trained through the Equine Psychotherapy Institute.

 Rachel partners with animals to richly enhance her client’s therapy experience and support them through the process of improving mental health conditions, addressing relationship difficulties, and adjustment to challenging life changes.
 Rachel is passionate about all people, especially children and vulnerable people.
 She sensitively considers her clients’ unique needs, hurts, healing, development, and strengths.
 Rachel is kind and vibrant in empathy and compassion, making it easy for clients to relax, be open, and feel heard.

 Rachel’s therapeutic approach is largely influenced by Cognitive Behaviour Therapy (CBT), Positive Psychology and Gestalt therapy.
 CBT is the gold standard evidence-based treatment for many types of emotional, behavioural, and psychological problems.